Musa Mwariama

+In 1984, President Daniel arap Moi awarded him the Head of State's Commendation (HSC).

 Early life

-M'Kiribua M'Muchiri, or Mbaringu, or Muthigari Mugathe, or Nkumbuku, or Field Marshall Mwariama was born in 1928 at Muthara in Tigania division of Meru District.
+Baringo or M’Kirigua M'Muchiri, alias Musa Mwariama, later known as Field Marshal Mwariama, was born in 1928 at Muthara in Tigania division of Meru County.

 According to Ameru tradition, his parents who had migrated from Nkuene in South Imenti, gave him the name Baringo.
+After his circumcision in 1942, and according to Meru tradition, his name had to be changed, and he was renamed M’Kirigua.
 He had an older brother called Romano Ntabathia though from a different mother.
 Their father, M'Muchiri was a soothsayer and strict traditionalist.

+He was given the nickname “Mwariama” (the one who speaks the truth) while with the Mau Mau.